JESUS PLUS NOTHING SAVES YOU

 "I Am the True Vine."
 The final metaphorical “I am” statement in the Gospel of John emphasizes the sustaining power of Christ.
 We are the branches, and He is the vine.
 Just as a branch cannot bear fruit unless it is joined in vital union with the vine, only those who are joined to Christ and receive their power from Him produce fruit in the Christian life.

-All others were mere men.
+All other religious leaders were mere men.
 Were they religious men, probably; wise men, possibly; men sent from God in heaven, no. Only Jesus is God.

-1. He was not just a good man though He was.
+He was not just a good man, though He was.

-2. Jesus was not just a prophet though He was.
+Jesus was not just a prophet, though He was.

 "I Am the Alpha and the Omega,’ says the Lord God, ‘who is and who was and who is to come, the Almighty.’…And He laid His right hand upon me (Apostle John) saying, ‘Do not be afraid; I Am the first and the last, and the living One; and I was dead and, behold, I Am alive forevermore, and I have the keys of death and of Hades (Hell)” (Revelation 1:8,17,18).